-Of course, every business wants to rank on page one on Google.
-But that’s not always possible, especially if you’re using high volume, general terms, Rowland says.
+Every business wants to rank on the first page of Google, but that’s not always possible when targeting high volume, general terms, Rowland says.

 He adds that the more general keyword, the less likely a user will convert to complete a task—such as signing up for an email newsletter, requesting more information or making a purchase.
-A long-tail keyword, such as ‘size 11 men’s running shoes’ is less competitive but also specific enough to convert a visitor who lands on your site.
+While a more specific keyword such as ‘size 11 men’s running shoes’ may have less search demand, it’s more more specific and likely to convert.

-“An example is ranking for the term ‘shoes.’
-It’s great if you rank for that, but who knows what someone is looking for—it could be a pair of pumps, flats or sneakers.
+“One example is ranking for the term ‘shoes.’
+It’s great if you rank for that, but the user’s intent is unclear.
+Who knows what that person is looking for?
+It could be a pair of pumps, flats or sneakers.
 You don’t even know if they’re even looking to make a purchase,” he says.
 “But if someone searches ‘size 11 men’s running shoes,’ they’re likely looking to buy.
-What’s nice about that is that if you’re a small guy, you can rank for highly targeted terms that will convert.
-You can do that easily rather than with general terms like ‘shoes.’”
+The best part is that a smaller website can rank for highly targeted terms that will convert much more easily than for general terms like ‘shoes.’”

-“The problem is that Google doesn’t tell us what it uses to rank pages.
-Google reportedly uses 200 different factors, but Google has never committed to what those factors happen to be and the way they apply search to each of those factors,” Rowland says.
+“The challenge is that Google isn’t transparent about what it uses to rank pages.
+The search engine reportedly uses 200 different factors, but it’s been recently suggested that different sets of criteria are applied to different content,” Rowland says.
 “But there is a fundamental understanding of things that do work, and in this course, we cover the things we know we can do to help improve SEO.”

-Because algorithms are always changing, Rowland points out that it’s impossible to stay up-to-date on every single update.
-However, there are foundational elements that typically do not change, including on-page optimization, optimization for mobile devices, page speed, external links, and structured data.
+Given the constantly changing algorithms, it’s not realistic for most online marketers to stay abreast on every update.
+However, there are basic components that typically do not change, including on-page optimization, optimization for mobile devices, page speed, external links, and structured data.